 Your first course of action is to increase your memory limit.
 Note, this is a temporary debugging producedure.
 The goal is to increase the memory to a point where we have the application working again for the purpose of then reducing the memory usage.
 Once you decrease the memory usage you can lower the memory limit it to a value that's more suitable.
 Your plan should be to use as little memory as you could practically use where the application works and functions correctly in a production server based on the workload by your users (humans or programmatic).
 I usually recommend setting the memory limit to something high, like 1GB, assuming you have at least 150% of that free in RAM.

 Also, never do these tests on a production server unless you're sure you have plenty of RAM and you fully understand how web server processes consume memory.
 You could easily bring a server to its knees if there are many concurrent processes running, each using a high amount of memory.
-I would never, ever recommend setting the memory limit to -1 (unlimited) in a production environment.
-That's a recipe for disaster.
-Don't make that newbie mistake.
+I would never, ever recommend setting the memory limit to

 So how do you do this?
 Simple — increase the memory limit programmatically early on in your code, before your process runs out of memory.
 If you do it this way, you can give PHP extra memory only when that piece of code gets called rather than increasing the memory limit for all PHP processes.